 The bill revises laws related to Class D-5 licenses for training bird hunting dogs, specifically requiring applicants to report the number of dogs they intend to train.
-It establishes that a Class D-5 license is necessary for training bird hunting dogs using game birds not raised in captivity, with a fee of $5 for residents and $10 for nonresidents.
-Additionally, the bill allows for the issuance of a free license to youth aged 12 to 18.
-The number of dogs to be trained must be indicated on the application and printed on the license issued by the department.
+It establishes that a Class D-5 license is necessary for training bird hunting dogs using game birds not raised in captivity, with a fee structure of $5 for residents and $10 for nonresidents.
+Additionally, the bill allows for the issuance of free licenses to youth aged 12 to 18.
+The number of dogs to be trained must be reported on the application and printed on the license issued by the department.

-Furthermore, the bill grants the Fish and Wildlife Commission the authority to regulate the number of Class D-5 licenses issued, allowing for rulemaking to limit the licenses as necessary.
-This amendment aims to enhance the management and oversight of bird hunting dog training activities, ensuring that the practice aligns with wildlife conservation efforts.
+Furthermore, the bill grants the Fish and Wildlife Commission the authority to regulate the number of Class D-5 licenses issued, allowing them to create rules regarding this limitation.
+The existing provisions regarding training methods and the tagging of captive game birds remain unchanged, ensuring that individuals training with captive birds do not require a Class D-5 license.
+Overall, the bill aims to enhance the regulation and oversight of bird hunting dog training while ensuring compliance with wildlife management practices.

 Statutes affected: LC Text: 87-3-602